#

-UniStores nodes are used for storing and management of various settings/configuration inside UniConfig.
-The difference between UniStore and UniConfig nodes is that UniConfig nodes are backed by a (real/network) device whereas UniStore nodes are not reflected by any real device.
-In case of UniStore nodes, UniConfig is used only for management of the configuration and persistence of this configuration into PostgreSQL DBMS.
+UniStore nodes are used to store and manage various settings and configurations inside UniConfig.
+The difference between UniStore and UniConfig nodes is that UniConfig nodes are backed by a real/network device, whereas UniStore nodes do not correspond to real devices.
+In the case of UniStore nodes, UniConfig is used only to manage the configuration and its persistence into the PostgreSQL DBMS.

-- UniStore nodes are not backed by 'real' devices / southbound mount-points - they are used only for storing some configuration - configuration is only committed to PostgreSQL DBMS.
+• UniStore nodes are not backed by "real" devices or southbound mountpoints.
+They are used only to store configurations which are committed to the PostgreSQL DBMS.

-- Configuration of UniStore node can be read, created, removed, and updated the same way as it is done with UniConfig topology nodes - user can use the same set of CRUD RESTCONF operations and supported UniConfig RPCs for operation purposes.
+• The configuration of a UniStore node can be read, created, removed and updated in the same way as UniConfig topology nodes.
+You can use the the same set of CRUD RESTCONF operations and supported UniConfig RPCs for operation purposes.

-- UniStore nodes are placed in a dedicated 'unistore' topology under network-topology nodes.
-The whole configuration is placed under 'configuration' container.
+• UniStore nodes are placed in a dedicated unistore topology under network-topology nodes.
+The whole configuration is placed under the configuration container.

-- UniStore configuration is modelled by user-provided YANG schemas that can be loaded into UniConfig - at creation of UniStore node, user must provide name of the YANG repository, so UniConfig known how to parse configuration (query parameter 'uniconfig-schema-repository').
+• The UniStore configuration is modelled by user-provided YANG schemas that can be loaded into UniConfig.
+When creating a new UniStore node, you must provide the name of a YANG repository so that UniConfig knows how to parse the configuration (uniconfig-schema-repository query parameter).

 UniConfig operations that are supported for UniStore nodes: